zeez30/EnvironmentalApp/README.md

 Administrator: <br>
 - Manage user access and roles within the application <br>

-Zee:
+Zee: <br>
-Environmental Scientist :
+Environmental Scientist : <br>
-- Locate and navigate to sensors in the field for maintenance or inspection purposes.
+- Locate and navigate to sensors in the field for maintenance or inspection purposes. <br>
-Operations Manager :
+Operations Manager : <br>
-- Monitor the operational status of sensors Administrator :
+- Monitor the operational status of sensors <br>
+Administrator : <br>
 -

 Abbie: